Niph1/ia_nord/README.md

 ## nnord2s
     See the "solutions" folder for answers requiring text.
+    TODO:       check handling for out of bound scores

 ## Useful ressources for lecture Integration Architectures
 (Prof. Dr. Sascha Alda)